fynnsb/polling-data-analysis/README.md

 - Clone the repository and navigate to the project directory.
 - Run `npm install` to install dependencies.
 - Execute `node index.js` to start the analysis.

+## License
+This code is licensed under the MIT License.
+See [LICENSE](./LICENSE) for more information.

+The data from [dawum.de](https://dawum.de) is licensed under the ODC-ODbL License.
+See [ODC-ODbL](https://opendatacommons.org/licenses/odbl/summary/) for more information.